ohbarye/review-waiting-list-bot/README.md

 label | Optional | You can specify multiple labels.
 If you specify this argument with `-` (e.g. `-label:enhancement`), it excludes pull requests in the repository. reviewer | Optional | You can specify multiple reviewers.
 If you specify this argument with `-` (e.g. `-reviewer:ohbarye`), it excludes pull requests in the repository.
 Regarding review requests feature on GitHub, see https://blog.github.com/2016-12-07-introducing-review-requests/

-Besides, the bot accepts random order.
+The PRs will be listed in random order.

 ### Tips

-You can use this bot even better in combination with the [Slack reminder](https://get.slack.help/hc/en-us/articles/208423427-Set-a-reminder).
+You can also automate this via [Slack reminders](https://get.slack.help/hc/en-us/articles/208423427-Set-a-reminder).

-For instance, the following reminder setting invokes the bot every weekday 11 am.
+For instance, the following reminder setting invokes the bot every weekday at 11:00 AM.

 ```
 /remind #general “@review-bot ls author:ohbarye,basan,org/team owner:ohbarye repo:ohbarye/review-waiting-list-bot,rails/rails” at 11am every weekday
 ```

-## Develop
+## Development

 ### Setup